lah-rb/tall_grass/README.md

 * DexMaker should have its legend_select method abstracted so that the user can request fossil, baby, myth, legend, and ultra beast distinctions separately.
 Discovery should be updated to reflect the new functionality.
 * Look into new methods for evo_select in DexMaker and a_whole_new_world in RediscoveredArea to avoid using eval(). (low priority)
 * Update DiscoverArea and CraftDex to take a Struct in interpret_observations and explore_area respectively for expressiveness.
 Discovery should be updated to reflect the new functionality.
-* Sort all classes public and private methods.